Articles

 - Offers built-in tests, quizzes, and progress tracking

-- Includes AI content writer and "Shots" for automated process capture
+- Includes AI content writer and automated process capture (Shots)

-- Supports mobile access and integrates with 1000s of tools
+- Integrates with 1000s of tools via Zapier

 Cons of Waybook:

-- Limited brand recognition compared to larger competitors
+- Brand recognition is lower compared to some competitors

 How does Trainual compare to Waybook?